 The Cosmetology curriculum is designed to provide competency-based knowledge, scientific/artistic principles, and hands-on fundamentals associated with the cosmetology industry.
 The curriculum provides a simulated salon environment which enables students to develop manipulative skills.

-Graduates should qualify to sit for the North Carolina (NC) Board of Cosmetic Arts examination.
-Upon successfully passing the NC Board exam, graduates will be issued a license.
+Graduates should qualify to sit for the State Board of Cosmetic Arts examination.
+Upon successfully passing the State Board exam, graduates will be issued a license.
 Employment is available in beauty salons and related businesses.

 The Mountain Tech Spa, an on-campus spa facility, provides practical experience for Cosmetology students under the direction of College faculty.